The Big Idea Innovation Challenge

 Parker Schmidt, Jessica Tarter, Macall Hill | UW-Oshkosh

-Hive Central's product is a bee shield which helps keep cold winds out of beehives.
+Hive Central's product is a bee shield that helps keep cold winds out of beehives.
 This allows the internal temperature of hives to be higher in order to increase survival of bees during the winter.

 Kristine Maurina, Cole Caldwell, Benjamin Durkin | UW-Eau Claire